laravel-enso/documentation/docs/packages/data-import.md

 - each import type can be configured to halt the import when encountering cell value validation errors, or
 - if choosing to continue the import w/ errors, you can opt to process just valid rows
 - invalid rows are reported back to the user, in the GUI
-- comes with a utility ExcelSeeder class, that can be used to seed your tables using data from excel files
+- comes with an utility ExcelSeeder class, that can be used to seed your tables using data from excel files

 ## Installation steps